shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/background-threading-on-android.md

 ### init()

-Method that initializes the MobileSDK early in the apps lifecycle and executes the tasks that require UI thread during an AdRequest ahead of time.
-This method ensures that the MobileSDK will use background threading only during the execution of the actual AdRequest.
+Method that initializes the Mobile SDK early in the apps lifecycle and executes the tasks that require UI thread during an AdRequest ahead of time.
+This method ensures that the Mobile SDK will use background threading only during the execution of the actual AdRequest.
 To know about completion of the init method, a listener can be passed along with the method.

 ```
 /**